 Okay.
 We’re about to have a conversation about menopause weight gain.
-So here’s an idea: can we please talk about this kindly?
+So here’s an idea: Let’s talk about this kindly.

-Can we actually have a conversation about weight that doesn’t see larger bodies as “incorrect”?
-Can we shift the conversation to be about feeling healthy and strong rather than hitting a certain number on the scale?
+Let’s shift the conversation to be about feeling healthy and strong rather than hitting a certain number on the scale. 💪

-We just spend way too much of our lives being given messages about our bodies and their “wrongness”.
+We spend too much of our lives being given messages about our bodies and their “wrongness”.

 It’s time we took charge of the conversation.